standardnotes/syncing-server/README.md

 ## Raspberry Pi

-You can run your own Standard Notes server on a Raspberry Pi using `docker-compose`.
+You can run your own Standard Notes server on a Raspberry Pi using our official [Docker hub image](https://hub.docker.com/repository/docker/standardnotes/syncing-server) with `rpi` tag.

 **Requirements**